veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu.md

 1. Create a page called “page”.
 2. Drag and drop the “Menu” component.
-3. Set the “matMenu” attribute as “appMenu”.
+3. Set the “matMenu” attribute as “menu”.
 4. Drag and drop 3 “Menu Item” components inside the “Menu” component.
 5. Set the “MenuItemName” as “item1”, “item2” and “item3” respectively.
-6. Drag and drop the “Menu Button” component to the desired position and set “MenuName” attribute as “Menu” and “[matMenuTriggerFor]” attribute to “appMenu”.
+6. Drag and drop the “Menu Button” component to the desired position and set “MenuName” attribute as “Menu” and “[matMenuTriggerFor]” attribute to “menu”.
  7. Now, when the “Menu” button is clicked, it will reveal the list of menu items (“item1”, “item2”, “item3”).

 ### Associated Attributes